jrauvola/thought-trim/README.md

-# ThoughtTrim: Anchor-Driven Prompt Compression
+# ThoughtTrim: Anchor-Driven RL modification
 Optimize training and inference by discovering “thought anchors,” reinforcing only strong reasoning steps, and compressing prompts so agents follow anchors not meandering chains of thought.

 *Inspired by “Thought Anchors: Which LLM Reasoning Steps Matter?”
 (Bogdan, Macar, Nanda, Conmy, 2025).*